amcocan/darkness_datapack/README.md

 <!-- A way to toggle pvp. -->

+## deathcords
+Will show you the cords of your last death using the following `trigger` command.
+- `/trigger death_cords` ~ _This will show you the cords and dimention of your last death._

 ## extrashell
 This feature increases the drop of shulker shells to guarantee 2 `minecraft:shulker_shell` items.
 This will sidestep the looting requirments from MJE.